exchhattu/BiomedicalQASystem-Transformers-TransferLearning-MedQA/README.md

 ### Inference
 Go to the (link)[] for inference

-## Future work:
+## Challenges:
-* Train on more biomedical and healthcare and try to reduce balance variance-bias tradeoff.
+* More data - Train on more biomedical and healthcare data to reduce variance-bias tradeoff.
-* Mimic Alexa to find an answer quickly in the document.
+* Context dependency - This also requies large amount of data with multiple contet

+## Futures:
+* Healthcare chatbots
+* Virtual assistance for healthcare companies